 - Clean the condenser on your refrigerated air dryers.

 - Check/service your air and oil filters.
-Clogged filters can lead to pressure drop, which can cause the air compressor to run at higher levels to accommodate demand.
+Clogged air filters and oil filters can lead to pressure drop, which can cause the air compressor to run at higher levels to accommodate demand.
 This isn't energy efficient.

 - Check/service your drains.
 Moisture loads will increase in the summer and drains need to be operational and/or set correctly to manage the condensate flow.